Maggie-Lam/Proteomics-Workshop/index.md

 Biomarker Discovery. <br>
 Big idea: Using proteomics to find biomarkers.<br>
 - Biomarker discovery; real-life examples in cancer biology and other fields from biofluids.
-- Proteogenomics analysis in CPTAC and other studies.
+- Proteogenomics analysis in CPTAC and other studies.<br>
 **Practicum:** Designing your biomarker discovery experiments, proteomics statistics.

 ####  Workshop 4